-In addition, a "same sex partner" will no longer be considered to be a defined dependent on the earlier to occur of:
+A same sex partner will no longer be considered to be a defined dependent on the earlier to occur of:

-- The date this plan no longer allows coverage for same sex partners. - The date of termination of the same sex partnership.
-In that event, you should provide your Employer with a completed and signed Declaration of Termination of Same sex Partnership.
+- The date this Plan no longer allows coverage for same sex partners. - The date of termination of the same sex partnership.
+In that event, you should provide your Employer with a completed and signed Declaration of Termination of Same Sex Partnership.